 - Gelatin systems: water competition can shift set rate and change perceived chew, narrowing the process window.

-- Starch-mold processes: moisture gradients from the molding bed plus resistant starch water behavior can create uneven cure outcomes if conditions aren’t tuned.
+- Starch-mold processes: moisture gradients from the molding bed plus resistant starch water behavior can create uneven cure if conditions aren't tuned.

-A Better Stability Mindset: Build a Texture Migration Map
+Stability Mindset: Build a Texture Migration Map

 A simple development stability matrix might include: